searene/demos/blog/source/_posts/ImageResizer-an-anki-addon-to-resize-images.md

 There's two ways of installing the addon, both require to restart anki after installation

 1. Install it from [ankiweb](https://ankiweb.net/shared/info/1214357311).
 2. Put [ImageResizer.py](https://raw.githubusercontent.com/searene/Anki-Addons/master/ImageResizer/ImageResizer.py) in your anki addon directory

 # Usage

-Normally after you installed this addon, Images will be automatically resized if you paste images when adding new cards, either by hitting `Ctrl + V` or `Ctrl + Shift + V` or click on the button on the toolbar.
+Normally after you install this addon, Images will be automatically resized if you paste images when adding new cards, either by hitting `Ctrl + V` or `Ctrl + Shift + V` or click on the button on the toolbar.

 ![To make it work](https://i.imgur.com/kupbkcU.png)